beaker-project/beaker/documentation/man/bkr.rst

 These options are applicable to all :program:`bkr` subcommands.

+.. option:: --hub <url>

+   Connect to the Beaker server at the given URL.
+This overrides the ``HUB_URL`` setting from the configuration file.
+The URL should not include a trailing slash.

 .. option:: --username <username>

-   When using password authentication, authenticate as <username>.
-The username may also be specified in the configuration file.

-   This option is not applicable when using Kerberos authentication.
+   Authenticate using password authentication, with <username>.
+If a password is not given using :option:`--password`, the user is prompted for the password on stdin.

+   This option overrides the authentication type specified in the configuration file, forcing password authentication to be used.

 .. option:: --password <password>

-   When using password authentication, authenticate using <password>.
-The password may also be specified in the configuration file.

-   This option is not applicable when using Kerberos authentication.
+   Authenticate using <password>.
+This option is only applicable when :option:`--username` is also passed.

 .. _workflow-options: